Marketing Tips: The Magic of Content for Your Business

-Website content is new.
-Social media content is new.
-But content itself is old.
-Look back on your childhood, name a favorite cereal or softdrink, and you can probably also hum a tune and recite a jingle.
+Content is old.
+Look back on your childhood, name a favorite cereal or soft drink, and you can probably hum a tune and recite a jingle.

 THAT is content.
 It’s only a bit different these days.

 Radio and television advertisements were catchy and witty.
-But they did little more than declare the product, what it is and what it does (especially if it does it better than its competitors).
-Today, with everyone glued to their touchscreens and tapping away with their fingers, content for businesses has evolved beyond audio and visuals into something interactive.
+Today, with everyone glued to their mobiles, tablets, and laptops, content for businesses has evolved beyond audio and visuals into something interactive.

-Social media and the internet has completely redefined marketing.
-People are not just spoon-fed content now–they can actually turn away and dismiss the spoon!
+Social media and the internet have completely redefined marketing.
+People are not just spoon-fed content now–they can actually turn away and dismiss the spoon.

-So if you want to be heard and read, your website content and social media content should give your target market something attractive they can play with.
-That’s what you want them to do: Like it, Share it, Retweet it.
+So if you want to be heard and read, your website content, email content, and social media content should give your target market something attractive they can play with.
+That’s what you want them to do: React to it, Share it, Make reels out of it.

-But they only Like, Share and Retweet great content.
+But they only React, Share and Make reels out of great content.
 If you want your brand to rise, you want great content.
 Successful content marketing generates brand awareness, builds credibility and trust, and educates audiences.

-Micro-content: very short copy (social media content), short videos or infographs, that accomplishes in 20 words or fewer, in one square or rectangle, or perhaps 10 seconds, what a whole piece of content hopes to accomplish: online presence and brand establishment.
+Micro-content: very short copy (social media content), images, short videos or infographics that accomplishes in 20 words or fewer what a whole piece of content hopes to accomplish: online presence and brand establishment.
 The general consensus is that it’s consumable under 10-30 seconds, whether reading or watching.

 Historically and to this day, products and services needed to become household names through word of mouth–hence the jingles and tunes.
-Today, what used to be called “household name” is “viral” instead.
+Today, what used to be called “household name” is “trending” instead.

-What’s new is that you no longer have to pay bucketloads of money to become this age’s equivalent of “household name.”
-The easiness and importance of content and micro-content is astonishing: make a page, post something, and if what you posted is good (or bad!), people will spread it everywhere for you.
+What’s new is that you no longer have to pay bucketloads of money to trend.
+The power of macro-content and micro-content is simple yet astonishing: make a page, post something, and if what you posted is good (or bad!), people will spread it everywhere for you.